equinor/flownet/docs/configuration_file.rst

 hyperopt
 --------

-A dictionary with parameters relater to hyper optimization of input.
+A dictionary with parameters related to hyper optimization of input.

 n_runs